“Leave the gun, take the cannoli”: the life lessons we can learn from The Godfather

 There are virtuous quips by the shovel-load and enough gunshot wounds to make even the most ardent Second Amendment advocate think twice.
 Coppola – and his crew – sure knew how to elevate Mario Puzo’s novel of the same name to even loftier heights via the magic of the big screen.

-However, despite all its measured and masterful pace; unforgiving violence; and nostalgia-tinged score, for steadfast loyalists of the film, The Godfather is, in its pared-back essence, simply a philosophical musing, a story about America – its politics, its complications, its proverbial dream – and an incubator in which larger-than-life themes, such as justice, betrayal, loyalty, family and tradition, are explored.
+However, despite all its measured and masterful pace; unforgiving violence; and nostalgia-tinged score, for steadfast loyalists, The Godfather is, in its pared-back essence, simply a philosophical musing, a story about America – its politics, its complications, its proverbial dream – and an incubator in which larger-than-life themes, such as justice, betrayal, loyalty, family and tradition, are explored.

-Yet, with the script’s hackneyed quotes – ‘revenge is a dish best served cold’ – forever pervasive and incessantly rehashed, and thus chipping away at at the authenticity of its more profound messages, it is often a hard task to infer Coppola’s meaning within.
+Yet, with the script’s hackneyed quotes – “I’m gonna make him an offer he can't refuse” – forever pervasive and incessantly rehashed, and thus chipping away at the authenticity of the more profound messages, it is often a hard task to infer Coppola’s meaning within.

-Indeed, with the wedding reception – the iconic set-play opener whose highlights reel would include Clemenza, the fridge-shaped caporegime to the Corleones, slugging a pitcher of red wine, dancing to the beat of his own rhythm, hair ruffled, top button undone; gabagool flying; and thousands of dollars in small bills being slipped into the silk bridal purse – we could perhaps argue that The Godfather is a blueprint of inspiration, however basic, for us to give into the freewheeling, debaucherous pleasures of life, following two years of confined lockdown.
+Indeed, with the wedding reception – the iconic set-play opener whose highlights reel includes Clemenza, the fridge-shaped caporegime to the Corleones, slugging a pitcher of red wine, dancing to the beat of his own rhythm, hair ruffled, top button undone; gabagool flying; and thousands of dollars in small bills being slipped into the silk bridal purse – we could perhaps argue that The Godfather is a blueprint of inspiration, however basic, for us to give into the freewheeling, debaucherous pleasures of life.

-Tom Hagen, the family’s head lawyer and entrusted consigliere, who as a child was found on the street and adopted by Vito, is diligence and loyalty made flesh; and although his advice that the family should consider setting foot in the narcotics trade – ‘it is a thing of the future’ – very much veered into the illegal, it sure demonstrated the virtues of forward-planning, if anything.
+Tom Hagen, the family’s head lawyer and entrusted consigliere, is diligence and loyalty made flesh; and although his advice that the family should consider setting foot in the narcotics trade – “[it] is a thing of the future” – very much veered into the illegal, it sure demonstrated the virtues of forward-planning, if anything.

-There were also those one-liners that have now become cliché – ‘A man who doesn’t spend time with his family can never be a real man.’; ‘A friend should always underestimate your virtues and an enemy overestimate your faults.’ – and there were those one-liners that should be taken with the utmost regard: ‘don’t forget the cannoli.’
+There were also those one-liners that have now become cliché – “A man who doesn’t spend time with his family can never be a real man” – and there were those one-liners that should be taken with the utmost regard: “Don’t forget the cannoli.”

-Then there are the oranges, the fruit whose nobbly fissures and rough-skinned peel encase juicy, sweet segments; the fruit which has come to be a popular symbol of fertility, longevity and sunshine.
+Then there are the oranges, the fruit whose nobbly fissures and rough-skinned peel encase juicy, sweet segments; the fruit that has come to be a popular symbol of fertility, longevity and sunshine.

-But it is probably suffice to say that the way in which Coppola artfully juxtaposed scenes – moving from a shot of an apprehensive back-office dealing to an innocent glimpse at the youngest Corleone, Al Pacino’s Michael, Christmas shopping with his long-term partner, Kay, before fading to Luca Brasi, Vito’s gun-for-hire in size 16 shoes, layering himself in a bullet-proof vest – was the ultimate commentary on life, and how it can dwindle between ugly contrasts and beautiful contradictions.
+But it is probably suffice to say that the way in which Coppola artfully juxtaposed scenes – moving from a shot of an apprehensive back-office dealing to an innocent glimpse at Al Pacino’s Michael Christmas shopping with his long-term partner, before fading to Luca Brasi, Vito’s gun-for-hire in size 16 shoes, layering himself in a bullet-proof vest – was the ultimate commentary on life, and how it can dwindle between ugly contrasts and beautiful contradictions.

-Life is, after all, a myriad – brief lessons, simple and profound, pieced together both seamlessly and raggedly into a single, complicated whole.
+Life is, after all, a patchwork – brief lessons, simple and profound, pieced together both seamlessly and raggedly into a single, complicated whole.

 If you so dare to read deeply between the lines, perhaps that was Coppola’s ultimate message.